 \subsubsection{Oriented to Image Transmission}

-Image transmission is one of core tasks in IoV for environmental perception and decision-making.
-Efficient image transmission requires not only reducing data volume but also ensuring image quality to meet the real-time demands of autonomous driving and intelligent transportation systems.
+Image transmission is one of core tasks in the IoV for environmental perception and decision making.
+Efficient image transmission requires not only reducing data volume but also ensuring that image quality meets the real-time demands of autonomous driving and intelligent transportation systems.
 For specific tasks such as image segmentation and object detection, researchers have proposed various optimized semantic communication architectures to address the needs of different application scenarios.

-\cite{10118717} proposed an Image Segmentation Semantic Communication (ISSC) system, which employs the Swin Transformer architecture for efficient image transmission.
-In this system, the multi-scale semantic feature extractor of Swin Transformer extracts rich semantic information from input images, while the semantic feature decoder and reconstructor decode the received semantic features and reconstruct the images.
-This approach significantly reduces data volume while maintaining image quality, thereby improving image transmission efficiency.
+Ref.~\cite{10118717} proposed an Image Segmentation Semantic Communication (ISSC) system for the IoV.
+This system utilizes a multiscale semantic feature extractor and a semantic feature aggregator based on the Swin Transformer to achieve an efficient transformation from the input image to semantic features.
+Additionally, it accurately reconstructs the image segmentation at the receiving end through a semantic feature decoder and a reconstructor.
+Experimental results show that the ISSC system performs excellently in a low-SNR environment, with its mean Intersection over Union (mIoU) increased by 75\% compared to traditional coding methods, indicating that the system has a significant advantage in semantic similarity.
+Furthermore, although the paper does not explicitly mention the specific values of transmission delay and computational overhead, considering its deep learning-based architecture, the computational overhead may be high, especially in real-time deployment scenarios.

-\cite{lv2024importance} introduced a Visual Importance-Aware Semantic Communication (VIS-SemCom) system for critical object detection in autonomous driving.
-By leveraging multi-scale semantic extraction and an importance-aware loss function, the system enhances the segmentation accuracy of important objects.
-The multi-scale semantic extraction scheme dynamically allocates the number of Swin Transformer blocks based on feature resolution, improving the extraction of semantic information for critical objects.
-The importance-aware loss function combines weighted multi-class cross-entropy and Intersection over Union (IoU), focusing the training process on improving the segmentation accuracy of important objects.
-Compared to the ISSC system, VIS-SemCom not only reduces data transmission volume but also achieves higher IoU values for critical object segmentation, providing more accurate environmental perception for autonomous driving and enhancing safety.
+Ref.~\cite{lv2024importance} proposed a semantic communication system for autonomous driving based on importance-aware image segmentation (VIS-SemCom).
+Through multiscale semantic feature extraction and an importance-aware loss function, it significantly improves the accuracy of image segmentation and communication efficiency.
+Experiments show that under the requirement of an average mIoU of 60\%, this system can achieve a coding gain of nearly 6 dB compared to traditional solutions and performs well under low-SNR conditions, with the maximum reduction of the transmitted data volume reaching 70\%.
+The system improved the segmentation accuracy of key objects (such as vehicles and pedestrians) by approximately 4\%, but its generalization ability in complex environments still needs to be further verified.